How do you learn more about filmmaking?

 19. The Treasure of the Sierra Madre

-The Treasure of the Sierra Madre provides the blueprint for a successful adventure film.
+The Treasure of the Sierra Madre is a blueprint for how to make a successful adventure film.

 It introduces the characters and quickly establishes their personalities.
 Written and directed by John Huston, The Treasure of the Sierra Madre follows three men searching for gold in the Sierra Madre mountains.

 The movie features action, bandits, and betrayal.
-It is also a character-driven story, using adventure as a method for testing the characters.
+It is also a character-driven story, using adventure to test the characters.

 20. Close Encounters of the Third Kind